tildeholmqvist/happyroom/README.md

 ![Header](/docs/readme_images/header.png)

 #### Logo
-- A logo was created using the Playfair Display font.
+- A logo was created in Canva, using the fonts Libre Baskerville and Brittany.
 - The logo is positioned in the top left of the site, and is linked to the home page for an easier navigation for the site user.

 #### Navigation Bar